Louis Pierre Manuel: Revolutionary

 Manuel was associated with the Demonstration of 20 June 1792, which he visited as a private person.
 Afterwards he and Pétion de Villeneuve, the mayor were dismissed on 6 July by the Conseil Général, but reappointed on 23 July by the Assembly.
 During the 10 August storming of the Tuileries Palace, he was up all night and played a part in the formation of the insurrectionary Paris Commune which assured the success of the latter attack (begun by the taking of the Hôtel de Ville).
 On 12 August Robespierre and Manuel visited the Temple prison to check on the security of the royal family.
 Manuel and Pétion were against their imprisonment.
 At the end of the month and with a sense of martyrdom, Manuel or Robespierre seem to have ordered the sections to maintain their posts and die if necessary.
 On 28 August he helped Madame de Stael and released some of her friends.
 It is not clear if he saved the life of Beaumarchais who was jailed on the 23rd and released a week later, only three days before a massacre took place in the prison where he had been detained.

 Manuel lived at Place Dauphine and was present at the nearby Abbaye Prison on the first day of the September Massacres.
 The door was closed, but the killing was resumed after an intense discussion with Manuel, on people's justice and failing judges.
 Manuel belonged to a deputation sent by the general council (Conseil général) of the commune to ask for compassion.
 They were insulted and escaped with their lives.
 Late in the evening, Madame de Stael was conveyed home, escorted by Manuel.
 He saved the life of governess Madame Tourzel, because of her mother.

 On 7 September 1792, he was elected one of the deputies from Paris to the National Convention.
 On 3 November, he declared in the gallery of the Jacobin Club that "the massacres of September had been the Saint Bartholomew's Day of the people, who had shown themselves to be as wicked as a king, and that the whole of Paris was guilty of having suffered these assassinations.

-He suppressed the decoration of the Cross of Saint Louis, which he called "a stain on a man's coat", requested that Pétion de Villeneuve, the first president of Convention to be housed in the palace of the Tuileries, and demanded the sale of the Palace of Versailles.
+He suppressed the award of the Cross of Saint Louis, which he called "a stain on a man's coat", requested that Pétion de Villeneuve, the first president of Convention be housed in the palace of the Tuileries, and demanded the sale of the Palace of Versailles.